 - Lewis Lake Park Development - Winthrop MAW.P.A.
 Bulletin, 1937: "At the southern end of the marsh that was in the center of Winthrop, WPA has created a skating area and rendezvous for aquatic sports out of the formerly ugly Lewis Lake.
 A dump on one side of the lake was removed.
 Jagged banks have been changed to gentle grassy slopes, topped by walks.
 The pond has been changed to two small ponds connected by points of land which will be joined by a rustic bridge.
 A perfect spot for model yacht races, swimming races, a stroll in the sunlight or under a starry, moonlit sky."

-- Lincoln Park, Alfred Caldwell Lily Pool - Chicago ILThe lily pool is located in Chicago's north side in the Lincoln Park neighborhood, just one block from Lake Michigan.
-It was dilapidated before 1936 when Chicago Park District employee Alfred Caldwell was asked to redesign it.
-With funds provided by the WPA, Caldwell designed a beautiful, 3-acre garden in an urban metropolis.
-With big slabs of limestone, he even created a waterfall.
+- Lincoln Park: Alfred Caldwell Lily Pool - Chicago ILThe lily pool in Chicago's Lincoln Park, just one block from Lake Michigan, was dilapidated before 1936 when Chicago Park District employee Alfred Caldwell was asked to redesign it.
+With funds and relief labor provided by the Works Progress Administration (WPA), Caldwell designed a beautiful, 3-acre garden in an urban metropolis.
 Walking paths guide visitors around the garden, where they can get in touch with native plants and trees.
-In the southeast corner, Caldwell designed a council ring to sit and relax at.
-It was a beautiful urban oasis...
+The pond includes a waterfall made from big slabs of limestone..
+In the southeast corner, Caldwell designed a council ring to sit and relax.
+It was a beautiful urban oasis where city...

 - Lincoln Pioneer Village and Museum - Rockport INWPA workers developed the Lincoln Pioneer Village and Museum from 1935 to 1936.
 Work also included landscaping and the building of cabins and a lake.
 From the State of Indiana's website on the attraction: "The Lincoln Pioneer Village & Museum houses hundreds of fascinating artifacts from the area’s historic past including a hutch made by Abraham Lincoln’s father, Thomas Lincoln.
 The Pioneer Village features 14 Lincoln-era replica cabins from Spencer County.
 This site was originally a WPA project."
 From the Evansville Sunday Courier and Journal, July 5, 1936: ROCKPORT, July 4—With both the democratic and republican nominees for governor on the program,...